 (c) Website usage data: We will collect information about your interactions with the website, including information such as login data, IP address, page views, searches, requests, and other actions on the website; and

-(d) Technical data: We will also collect certain information about how you use our website and the device that you use to access our website, even where you have not created an account or logged in.
-This might include your geographical location, device information (such as your hardware model, mobile network information, unique device identifiers), the data transmitted by your browser (such as your IP address, date and type of the request, content of the request regarding the specific site, time zone settings, access status/HTTP status code, volume of data transmitted, browser type and version, language settings, time zone settings referral source, length of visit to the website, date and time of the request, operating system and interface) number of page views, the search queries you make on the website and similar information.
+(d) Technical data: We will also collect certain information about how you use our website, software platforms and cloud services, as well as the device that you use to access these platforms, even where you have not created an account or logged in.
+This might include your geographical location, device information (such as your hardware model, mobile network information, unique device identifiers), the data transmitted by your browser (such as your IP address, date and type of the request, content of the request regarding the specific site, time zone settings, access status/HTTP status code, volume of data transmitted, browser type and version, language settings, time zone settings referral source, length of visit to the website, date and time of the request, operating system and interface) number of page views, the search queries you make on the website, files and data accessed/created/deleted, usage information of our communications systems, and similar information.
 This information may be collected by a third-party website analytics service provider on our behalf and/or may be collected using cookies or similar technologies.
 For more information on cookies please read the COOKIES section below.

 3.3 We do not collect “Special categories” of particularly sensitive personal information.

 3.4.1 In certain circumstances, we will receive information about you from third parties.
 For example: